How to read Barcodes from Streams

 Frequently Asked Questions

-How can I read barcodes from an image stream using a .NET library?
+How do I read barcodes from an image stream in C#?

-To read barcodes from an image stream using IronBarcode, you can create a list of MemoryStreams containing your image data and use the BarcodeReader.Read() method to decode the barcodes from each stream.
+You can read barcodes from an image stream in C# by using IronBarcode.
+Convert the image files to MemoryStream objects and then utilize the BarcodeReader.Read() method to decode the barcodes from these streams.

-What is the purpose of MemoryStream in .NET?
+What is the advantage of using MemoryStream for barcode reading in .NET?

-What is the difference between reading barcodes from image streams and PDF streams?
+What is the difference between reading barcodes from image and PDF streams?

-The primary difference is the method used: BarcodeReader.Read() is used for image streams, while BarcodeReader.ReadPdf() is used for PDF document streams.
+The main difference is the method used: BarcodeReader.Read() is for image streams, while BarcodeReader.ReadPdf() is specifically designed for PDF document streams.

-Yes, the tutorial provides sample code that demonstrates how to read barcodes from both image and PDF streams using IronBarcode.
+Yes, the article provides sample C# code demonstrating how to read barcodes from both image and PDF streams using IronBarcode, highlighting the conversion process to MemoryStream objects.

 Hairil Hasyimi Bin Omar